hoodieshq/app-sui/CONTRIBUTING.md

 That said, it is also possible to use Cargo build.
 This useful for the quickest "debug loop".

-The [cargo-ledger](https://github.com/LedgerHQ/cargo-ledger.git) builds, outputs a `hex` file and a manifest file for `ledgerctl`, and loads it on a device in a single `cargo-ledger ledger -l nanos` command in the rust-app folder within app directory.
+The [cargo-ledger](https://github.com/LedgerHQ/cargo-ledger.git) builds, outputs a `hex` file and a manifest file for `ledgerctl`, and loads it on a device in a single `cargo-ledger ledger -l nanosplus` command in the rust-app folder within app directory.

 (You do not need to install `cargo-ledger` if you are using the nix-provided development shell, as it provides it.)